 What tools exist to help my credit?

 There are more products and services available today than ever before and many of them are readily available for you to do on your own.
 Credit Karma is a free monitoring app that notifies you of changes on your reports and makes suggestions about actions you can take to improve your credit.
-For a more personalized approach, Clarifi is a local, not-for-profit financial literacy service and partner of American Heritage.
-Clarifi offers a range of services including budgeting, and many of these services are free to help you get started.
+For a more personalized approach, Money Management International (MMI) is a non-profit organization and partner of American Heritage.
+MMI offers credit counseling services to help get you back on track and help get debt under control.

 For those new to credit, including young adults, look for lenders who focus on helping people, and use other factors, like education or a first job.
 Consider if a cosigner or co-applicant is best for you and your needs.
 On the other hand, don’t forget to maintain your credit as you age, because unused credit can also lower score.
 You never know when you may want or need to borrow.